vallard/K8sServerless/kubeless/README.md

 Each serverless function runs in a container.
 We call this the `runtime` container.
 You can see the runtime environments on the [kubeless github page](https://github.com/kubeless/runtimes).
 As serverless is new and constantly evolving things change quick.
 However this also means that certain features you may want for your apps are not included in the runtimes.

-The features of `CORS` and file uploads are not included.
+The features of [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) and file uploads are not included.
 Fortunately, we can patch this by using our own runtime environment.

+### 6.2.1 What is CORS?

+CORS is _Cross-Origin Resource Sharing_.
+When the web application is from one origin (The minio IP address) and the API is at another origin (The ingress controller IP address) then we have to specifically allow connections from different locations using [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
+We end up putting a header in the API response that tells the web browser that we will accept connections from it.

+### 6.2.2 Update the ConfigMap

 We have already prepared a new runtime environment for this lab.
 To use it we have to modify the [ConfigMap](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/) that we just installed with kubeless.
 To see it run: